Daemon-Solutions/tf-aws-asg-ebs-attach/README.md

 This module does not manage EBS volumes and they need to be created by other means.

-Each ASG defined in `autoscaling_group_names` variable has to be tagged with a tag defined in `asg_tag` variable.
+ASG defined in `autoscaling_group_name` variable has to be tagged with a tag defined in `asg_tag` variable.
 The value of this tag should be a coma-delimited string containing tag keys on EBS volumes for this autoscaling group.

 Value of a tag on an EBS volume must contain a coma-delimited values:
 - `device=xvdf` - required